Are You Globalizing Your Skill Set?

 Textbooks Versus Natural Conversation

 Textbooks offer another option for language learning and are often paired with in-class instruction.
 While textbooks can be a helpful tool, learning language from a textbook can never substitute for actual interactions with others in the target language.
-Personal interactions allow students to learn idioms, gestures, and unique regional phrases in addition to basic grammar.
+Personal interactions allow students to learn idioms, gestures, unique regional phrases, and basic grammar.
 This means the aspiring bilingual gets an education in natural flow—something textbooks have trouble delivering.

 But if textbooks are limited in value and classrooms don't offer individualized learning, does that mean learning a language in a classroom is ineffective?
 Not always.
 A great classroom teacher can adapt a curriculum to fit the students' needs and keep lessons engaging.
 But balancing the needs of a dozen students means that classroom lesson progression is dictated by the student average rather than the real-time personalized needs of each student.

 You know learning a language is important, whether you're looking for a step up in your career, expanding your education, or traveling to a foreign country.
 Speaking, reading, and writing a language doesn't happen overnight—it takes motivation, careful study, and the right learning environment.
 What will your approach be?